DevAlphonso/Simple-Student-Search/README.md

+## this is my 3rd month of learning Java!
+## I did this in my spare time for fun.
+# It was fairly easy to do, it is not my hardest project.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.